dapr/python-sdk/README.md

-# Dapr SDK
+# Dapr SDK for Python

-> WIP - Porting from [dotnet-sdk](https://github.com/dapr/dotnet-sdk) to python
->
-> Dapr core team does not have the official plan to support python-sdk now, except for the auto-generated gRPC client. but we're always welcoming any contribution.
+> WIP - Dapr core team does not have the official plan to support python-sdk now, except for the auto-generated gRPC client. but we're always welcoming any contribution.

 ## Structure of Python SDK